 Seating will be allocated on arrival.
 We will do our best to accommodate specific needs where possible.
 Please email firstname.lastname@example.org in advance if you have any accessibility requirements.

 No, only e-tickets will be available for this performance.
 Your e-ticket will be attached to your Booking Confirmation email.
-You can either print this, or show it on your mobile device when you arrive at the Pop-up performance area, or print it if necessary.
-We will use a scanning app to record attendance, so please make sure you have the QR code (found on the e-ticket) ready when you arrive.
+You can show it on your mobile device when you arrive at the Pop-up performance area, or print it if necessary.
+We will use scanners to record attendance, so please make sure you have the QR code (found on the e-ticket) ready when you arrive.
 If you have any issue with your booking, please email email@example.com

-If you arrive late to the performance and other members of your pod are already seated, we regret that we may not be able to seat you together.
-Please note that each performance is only 25 minutes long, so arriving late may result in missing a large portion of the show.
+If you arrive late to the performance and other members of your group are already seated, we regret that we may not be able to seat you together.
+Please note that each performance is only 30 minutes long, so arriving late may result in missing a large portion of the show.

 There will be a secure area near the entrance to the performance space where you can leave your pushchair or pram.

 A member of Scottish Opera staff will be present throughout the performance.
-If you would prefer to have your pushchair or pram with you during the performance, our stewards will do their best to seat you at the end of a row, subject to availability.
+If you would prefer to have your pushchair or pram with you during the performance, our stewards will do their best to accommodate this.

 All items left are at the risk of the individual and Scottish Opera cannot accept responsibility.